Fire Department's Annual Transparency Report

 14-284-216 (FIRE PROTECTION DISTRICTS) Assessments Time for payment Failure to pay.

-(1) All annual assessments extended and levied under the terms of this subchapter shall be payable at the time ad valorem taxes are payable.
+(1) All annual assessments extended and levied under the terms of this subchapter shall be payable at the time ad valorem taxes are paid.

 (2) If any annual assessments levied by the board of commissioners under this subchapter are not paid when due, the collector shall not embrace the assessments in the taxes for which the collector shall sell the lands.